teymurgahramanov/app22/README.md

 ```

 ## Configuration
-Default configuration file [config.py](./config.py) can be overwritten using environment variables:
+Default configuration [config.py](./config.py) can be overwritten using environment variables:
 - __APP22_DEBUG__\
   Enable debug mode using `1`.
 Disabled by default.
 - __APP22_DB_URI__\